 Ten Second Review of the BMW 8 Series Coupe

 What should a top luxury sports coupe be?
 Sharp and driver-orientated like a Porsche 911?
 Or a luxurious Grand Tourer like the Mercedes S-Class Coupe?
 If you can't decide, this BMW 8 Series Coupe might offer the perfect solution.
 Especially in this meaner-looking, usefully updated guise

 Back in 2018, this 'G15'-series model revived an 8 Series nameplate previously seen between 1989 and 1999, but sidelined in the early years of this century as BMW experimented with other approaches into the luxury coupe market.
 One was the electrified i8, the other the four-door 6 Series Gran Coupe.
 The Munich maker always insisted that this 8 Series wasn't merely a stylised two-door version of the 7 Series saloon, even though it's built alongside that car at the company's Dingolfing German plant.

 The manufacturer points out that '8' has always been a model badge given to its special projects.
 The i8 was one; the Z8 sports roadster of 2000 was another.
-With this 8 Series Coupe, development has been conducted in parallel with the M8 GTE endurance racing car, which suggests a dynamic focus never previously seen in a top BMW coupe model.
+With this 8 Series Coupe, development was conducted in parallel with the M8 GTE endurance racing car, which suggests a dynamic focus never previously seen in a top BMW coupe model.
 And sure enough, that was what we got when this 'G15' 8 Series Coupe was launched in 2018.
 Four years on, the range received the useful package of updates we're going to look at here.